katelo731/Tetris/README.md

 The next block would randomly appear and print in the hint zone，

-there are 7 kinds of blocks，each of them would appears with 4 random rotation forms.
+there are 7 kinds of blocks，each of them would appear with 4 random rotation forms.

 You need to let the blocks "disappear"--simply by letting the entire row filled with blocks.